An innovative solution – regional citizens’ advisory councils

 Formation of the council

-In February 1990, the council signed a contract with Alyeska which guaranteed our independence from the industry, access to Alyeska facilities, and annual funding.
+- February 1990: The council signed a contract with Alyeska which guaranteed our independence from the industry, access to Alyeska facilities, and annual funding.

 Hear from Rick Steiner, one of the council’s founders, about the formation of the council and other improvements in the Prince William Sound oil transportation system stemming from the Exxon Valdez oil spill: